Larry Summers: Differences between the sexes controversy

 The second hypothesis, the generally greater variability among men (compared to women) in tests of cognitive abilities, leading to proportionally more males than females at both the lower and upper tails of the test score distributions, caused the most controversy.
 In his discussion of this hypothesis, Summers said that "even small differences in the standard deviation [between genders] will translate into very large differences in the available pool substantially out [from the mean]".
 Summers referenced research that implied differences between the standard deviations of males and females in the top 5% of twelfth graders under various tests.
-He then went on to argue that, if this research were to be accepted, then "whatever the set of attributes ... that are precisely defined to correlate with being an aeronautical engineer at MIT or being a chemist at Berkeley ... are probably different in their standard deviations as well".

 Summers then concluded his discussion of the three hypotheses by saying: